Upper Don Trail

-The Upper Don Trail formerly known as the Upper Don Walk is a 15 mile long recreational multi use trail which links the centre of Sheffield to the village of Oughtibridge with various sections continuing out towards Stocksbridge and Langsett Reservoir.
-It follows the course of the River Don and partially the National Cycle Network route 627 (a spur of the Trans Pennine Trail).
+The Upper Don Trail formerly known as the Upper Don Walk is a 15 mile long recreational multi use trail which links the centre of Sheffield to the village of Oughtibridge.
+Various sections continue along the course of the upper Don to Dunford Bridge and along the Little Don from Deepcar out towards Stocksbridge and Langsett Reservoir.
+It follows the course of the River Don and partially the National Cycle Network route 627.
+Beyond Wortley the Trail forms part of the Trans Pennine Trail.
 The route is variable in quality, the first mile is well defined as it has been integrated into the newly developed quarters to the immediate north of the city centre.
+The section through Beeley Woods between Wadsley Bridge and Oughtibridge is heavily used by walkers and cyclists.
 The rest of the route is a mixture of path, road and woodland walking.

 History

 The Upper Don Walk Trust was formed in 2004 as a registered charity and was made up of interested people, organisations and planners.
 They are committed to creating a walk that can be used by walkers, cyclists, wheelchair users, prams, canoeists and anglers.
 The walk links with the Five Weirs Walk at Lady's Bridge, and the Trans Pennine Trail at Oughtibridge.

 In November 2019, the Trust was renamed the Upper Don Trail Trust to emphasise the shared use aspect of the route and its ambitions extended north of Oughtibridge to Stocksbridge and the Peak District beyond.